XRBench: An Extended Reality (XR) Machine Learning Benchmark Suite for the Metaverse: Evaluation

-\textit{Dynamic cascading modeling methodology:} To model the dynamic cascading between keyword detection and speech recognition, we apply pre-defined probabilities of user keyword utterances to corresponding usage scenarios (Outdoor A, Outdoor B, and AR Assistant).
+\textbf{Modeling Dynamic Cascading.} To model the dynamic cascading between keyword detection and speech recognition, we apply pre-defined probabilities of user keyword utterances to corresponding usage scenarios (Outdoor A, Outdoor B, and AR Assistant).
 For outdoor activity scenarios, we apply 0.2 as the interaction is expected to be in a low frequency for the scenarios.
 For AR assistant, we apply 0.5 as the speech is the standard interaction method for the use case.
 For eye segmentation and gaze estimation pipeline, we first apply the probability of 1.0 to model pure data dependency and sweep the probability for a separate deep dive (\autoref{fig:DynamicCascading}).

-\insertWideFigure{EvalResultsScore4K8K}{The scores computed for each style of an accelerator system with 4K and 8K PEs. (a-g) the score break-downs for each usage scenario. (h) the average across scenarios. }
+\insertWideFigure{EvalResultsScore4K8K}{The scores computed for each style of an accelerator system with 4K and 8K PEs. (a-g) the score break-downs for each usage scenario. (h) the average across scenarios.
+Overall score refers to \benchscore.}

 \insertFigure{timeline_ar_gaming_dual_WS_OS}{Execution timeline of AR gaming scenario on 4k and 8k PE versions of WS and OS HDA accelerator (accelerator J).}